nickbaxter18/CodexHUB/SECURITY.md

 ### Secret Scanning Playbook

 Use `scripts/scan-secrets.sh [output_dir] [extra gitleaks args...]` to run ad-hoc scans.
 The script automatically selects a local gitleaks binary when available or falls back to the official Docker image.
 Provide `--redact` for reports that omit secret contents when sharing outside the security team.
+When the scheduled GitHub Actions job detects a leak, rotate the affected credential immediately, purge it from git history if necessary (e.g., via `git filter-repo`), and replace the usage with environment variables or your chosen secret manager before closing the alert.